 Arrangements for the Pediatric Dialysis Department staff to receive their award are pending, based on COVID-19 safety concerns.
 The award is normally presented during a ceremony that coincides with Nephrology Nurses Week each September.
 At that time, the department will receive an engraved plaque and a check for $1,000.

 Setting a High Bar: An Interview with Cassie Medlock

 To further honor the dedicated staff members, we spoke with Arkansas Children’s Dialysis Administrator Cassie Medlock, BSN, RN, CNN, who submitted the department’s application.

-Why did you apply for the NNCC Advocacy Award?
+Why did you submit an application for your department for the NNCC Advocacy Award?

-Please name some things you feel particularly distinguish your unit and staff.
+Name some things you feel particularly distinguish your department and staff.

-Why is certification important to your unit and your facility?
+Why is certification important to the nurses in your department and your facility?

 How do you motivate your nurses to get certified?

 Motivating team members to attempt nursing certification is actually not very difficult.
 Arkansas Children’s has a great clinical ladder program that allows the certified nurse to move up to the next level.
 Arkansas Children’s also provides a certification achievement bonus, so the nurses are compensated for their achievement.